Blake Shelton Reportedly Set To Meet Up With Miranda Lambert To Work Out Some ‘Unfinished Business’

 According to Enstarz, Lambert wants to talk with Shelton so they can work out their unfinished business.
 An insider revealed that Lambert has a lot of questions she would like Shelton to answer and fully expects emotions to run high.
 There’s even a chance that Lambert completely loses her cool if Shelton agrees to meet.
 It isn’t clear what Lambert wants to get off her chest, but the two clearly have issues that need to be addressed.

 Shelton started dating Gwen Stefani months after he and Lambert separated.
-Shelton’s romance has gotten a lot of media attention and the two have released breakup albums.
+Shelton’s romance has gotten a lot of media attention, and the two have released breakup albums.
 They haven’t, however, discussed their split in great detail.
 As far as Lambert’s love life is concerned, she is currently dating Anderson East and is reportedly on the verge of an engagement.

 “Miranda and Anderson are doing good.
 They try to keep their relationship private and out of the public’s way.
 They are definitely gonna get married,” a source shared.
 “They have discussed marriage and kids that they both want in the near future.
 She has learned many things about what she wants and needs after her breakup and Anderson fulfills it all.”